ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 ~~~~~~~~~~~~~~

 Subtables provide a way for SciSheets to deal with complex data.
-This feature allows for having tables nested within a table.
+This feature allows the user to nest a table within another table.

 .. figure:: Multitable.png